-Deposit and roommate requests – Before students may be placed in a residence hall, they must make a $100 housing deposit, in addition to their $100 tuition deposit.
-Upon receipt of the deposit, the housing staff will make room assignments.
-HPU strives to honor special roommate requests.
+Deposit and Roommate Requests – Before a student is assigned a residence hall and room, the student must submit a $100 housing deposit, in addition to the $100 tuition deposit.
+Upon receipt of the deposit, the residence life staff will make housing assignments.
+HPU strives to honor roommate requests.

-Housing for the holidays – Residence halls close for certain holidays and university breaks (i.e., Thanksgiving, Christmas and Spring Break).
-Residents are responsible for their own housing during these periods if they choose to remain in Brownwood.
+Housing for the Holidays – Residence halls close for certain holidays and university breaks (Thanksgiving, Christmas, and Spring Break).
+Residents are responsible for securing off campus housing during these periods if they choose to remain in Brownwood.

 Renter’s Insurance – Students and parents are strongly encouraged to purchase renter’s insurance or check on the transferability of coverage from their home owner’s insurance to cover the student’s personal belongings and safety.
 Precautions are taken to maintain adequate security in the residence halls; however, the University is not responsible for loss or damage to personal property or personal injury/safety in University housing by fire, water, theft, vandalism, or other causes.
-Rental insurance policies may vary from one company to another, so it makes sense that students shop around to find the policy that best fits their interests.
+Rental insurance policies may vary from one company to another.
 The following link will direct you to a third-party entity which has conducted extensive research on home owner’s/renter’s insurance policies: http://www.reviews.com/homeowners-insurance/.
 The University does not officially endorse this service and is in no way affiliated with this third-party entity.